blocky/compiler/README.md

 # BKY-C
 WASM (reproducible) compilation tool

-## Building contenerized environment
+## Working with the containerized environment (docker-in-docker/dind setup)
-In order to run or debug tests in an isolated docker-in-docker setup you need to enable multiplatform builds via `docker build buildx`.
+In order to run or debug tests (integration, compatibility, any ending in `-dind`) in an isolated docker-in-docker setup you need to enable multiplatform builds via `docker build buildx`.
 If you need to enable it you may want to look at the following target:
 ```bash
 make container-setup